 The City maintains ten individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, Streets Fund and the Debt Service Fund which are considered to be major funds.
-Data from the other seven governmental funds are combined into a single aggregated presentation.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, Streets Fund, Capital Metro Fund, Debt Service Fund and the Capital Expenditures Fund which are considered to be major funds.
+Data from the other five governmental funds are combined into a single aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining schedules in the combining and individual fund schedules section of this report.

 The City adopts an annual appropriated budget for its General Fund, Capital Expenditures Fund and Northshore Wastewater Utility System Fund.
-A budgetary comparison statement has been provided for the General Fund on page 18 of this report.
+A budgetary comparison statement has been provided for the General Fund on page 21 of this report.

-The basic governmental fund financial statements can be found on pages 14-18 of this report.
+The basic governmental fund financial statements can be found on pages 15-21 of this report.